Creator Automation Systems

 Workflow Architecture

-From a Stripe payment to five simultaneous downstream actions in under three seconds.
+From a Stripe payment to a logged, auditable revenue record in under three seconds.

 Stripe Webhook Fires